4artiseth/focus-ai-wemakedevs/README.md

 ## Acknowledgments

-Built with ❤️ during WeMakeDevs Hackathon
+Built with ❤️ during the Hackathon
 Powered by Google Gemini AI

 ---